 The article explores the considerable pressure which Haughey came under, both from within his own Fianna Fáil Party and the wider Republican movement, to concede to the Republican hunger strikers’ so-called ‘five demands’.
-In fact, throughout this crisis, despite his reputation as a firebrand nationalists, imbued with Anglophobia sentiments, Haughey endorsed the majority of Thatcher’s policies vis-à-vis Republican hunger strikers, refusing to publicly support the hunger strikers’ central demands.
+In fact, throughout this crisis, despite his reputation as a firebrand nationalists, imbued with Anglophobia sentiments, Haughey endorsed the majority of Thatcher’s policies vis-à-vis Republican hunger strikers, refusing to publicly support the hunger strikers’ central demands during his period in office until Fianna Fáil’s general election defeat in June 1981.

 Haughey’s alleged ‘silence’ on this issue was widely condemned, even among large sections of the Irish populace opposed to Republican paramilitary violence.
-The Republican leadership under Gerry Adams was particularly astute at propagating the message that Haughey had ‘sold out’ on his republican principles, having become ‘a collaborator’ with Thatcher’s government, to quote Owen Carson.
+The Republican leadership under Gerry Adams was particularly astute at propagating the message that Haughey had ‘sold out’ on his republican principles, having become ‘a collaborator’ with Thatcher’s government, to quote Owen Carron.
 As is demonstrated, throughout this period, particularly following the death of Republican hunger striker Bobby Sands, in early May 1981, Haughey cut a very depressing figure.
-His inability to influence British thinking in relation to the hunger strike left him in the one place he despised most: political obscurity.
+His inability to influence British thinking in relation to the hunger strike left him in the one position he despised most: politically impotent.

 Haughey’s anxieties were merely compounded during the 1981 Irish general election campaign which was held during the height of the hunger strike in May and June of that year.
 As is analysed, he genuinely believed that the ongoing hunger strike protest would work to his advantage during the general election campaign.
 This proved to be one of Haughey’s greatest political miscalculations.
 His decision to make Northern Ireland, including his handling of the hunger strike, the central issue of his election campaign dramatically backfired.
 Throughout the general election campaign from Donegal to Cork the outgoing taoiseach was regularly verbal (and occasionally physically) abused in relation to the Irish government’s stance over the hunger strike campaign.
 In the end Fianna Fáil lost the general election.
 The defeat taught Haughey a valuable political lesson that the ill-health of the Irish economy not Irish unity remained the electorates’ primary concern.

 The second Republican hunger strike campaign certainly damaged Haughey’s reputation as a firebrand nationalist.
 His inability to influence British thinking in relation to the hunger strike, coupled with the Fianna Fáil government’s support for Thatcher’s unwillingness to implement the ‘five demands’, left him open to accusations of political indecisiveness.
 In his relationship with Thatcher, Haughey learned a valuable lesson in the art of diplomacy – that in politics sometimes the optics is more important than what is actually happening behind closed doors.
 Despite his attempts to play a meaningful role in finding a negotiated settlement to the hunger strike Haughey was forced to the political margins.

-Haughey’s involvement with the second Republican hungers strike has been largely ignored within the relevant literature dealing with this subject.
+With the exception of the works by Thomas Hennessey and Tom Collins, respectively, Haughey’s involvement with the second Republican hungers strike has been largely ignored within the relevant literature dealing with this subject.
 Haughey’s most prominent biographers and more general studies related to Fianna Fáil have, likewise, glossed over his role during the second Republican hunger strike.
 This article readdresses this historiographical anomaly.